 Once you're set up with a professional email address, you’ll need to make sure it's super easy for people to subscribe to your email mailing list.
 Doing this is a relatively simple task, especially if you used a website builder.
 All you need to do is add a call to action (CTA) at the base of your pages.

 Other ways to add CTAs include the use of pop-ups or slide-on windows with a subscription message.
 You can use them to alert visitors of your newsletter, offers and more.
-They can work quite well, provided they’re not too intrusive on the user’s screen – make sure they're not too big on smaller screens like mobiles and tablets.
+They can work quite well, provided they’re not too intrusive on the user’s screen – make sure they're not too big on smaller screens like mobiles and tablets, as explained above.
+Overall, pop-ups have a conversion rate of 3%, but smart pop-ups, which are tailored to specific audiences, can reach conversion rates of over 9%.

 You can increase the effectiveness of your CTAs even more with the addition of lead magnets.
 Lead magnets are simple things, like an eBook of tips or a guide to beginner workout routines.
 The subscriber would then receive it for free upon signing up.

-Naturally, if you’re a relatively small or local business and can’t afford to invest in an email marketing tool, you can make the organisation of your mailing list easier using a spreadsheet tool like Excel.
+However, if you’re a relatively small or local business, you may not be able to afford an email marketing tool yet.
+In the meantime, you can make the organisation of your mailing list easier using a spreadsheet tool like Excel.

 Excel is a brilliant tool to use when organising your email list.
 By filling out the spreadsheet in a logical manner, you can easily copy and paste the email addresses you want to use into the appropriate email.
 It’s especially good if you only have a small list to begin with.